SOLAR AI FAQS – PROPERTY OWNERS

 - The solar system installed will be considered a “hobby” system and you may have to be liable for any risks to the condominium

 If you have ongoing or upcoming renovations that involve any roof works, it might be the best time for you to consider installing solar!
 Solar installers will be able to utilise the same scaffolding that is already set up, allowing you to negotiate for a lower installation cost.
-Your installer will also be able to incorporate the solar panel’s electrical/cable provisions into your property’s electrical system more easily while your property is being built or renovated.
+Your installer will also be able to incorporate the solar panel’s electrical/cable provisions into your property’s electrical system more easily to conceal any external cables while your property is being built or renovated.

 No, your solar panel installation is not tied to your OEM retailer contract, and you can install solar at any time regardless of your contract end date.
 Some solar homeowners who generate more solar energy than they consume may choose to switch back to SP Services in order to make a greater profit.
 They can choose to switch at any time after the end of their existing retail electricity contract.